A small town in the Natal Midlands, geo-position: 29.0623S, 30.5907E and 517m altitude.

 The Umvoti Mounted Rifles started as a military unit in 1964 with 45 cavalry volunteers.
 Later they were transformed to a motorised regiment in the South African army.
 Over the century and a half they were involved in all the major conflicts, Zulu war, 2nd Anglo Boer war, Bamabata Rebellion, both World Wars, Cato Manor and the SWA border war.
 The number of men lost during some of theses conflicts can be read on a commemorative plaque in the Anglican church, 1 in the Anglo Boer war, 3 in the 1st World War and a staggering 37 in WW2.

-Their head quarter was across the road from the Anglican church.
+Their head quarter is across the road from the Anglican church.
+The building was originally erected as a masonic hall in 1877.
 It is a burned out shell.
 The regiment as such doesn't exist any more.

 Ref 1.: Standard Encyclopaedia of Southern Africa, Nasou Limited